SmithWillSuffice/ohanga-pai/content/blog/7_accelerators_repellers.md

 ### Forces from Ledger Books?

-The Godley Tables [illustrated here by Ty Keynes](https://www.youtube.com/watch?v=CoglF8_z7lk) do not model generalized economic forces *per se*.
+The Godley Tables [explained here by Ty Keynes](https://www.youtube.com/watch?v=CoglF8_z7lk) do not model generalized economic forces *per se*.
 They model the accounting rules.
+The flows are determined by behavioural equations that relate the stock variables in Minsky-Keen models.
+For example, a Phillips Curve for the wage rate as a function of employment and price level.

+The behavioral function, here $f(t)$,
+$$
+\frac{dx_i}{dt} = f(t, x_1, x_2, \ldots)
+$$
+is like a generalized force.
+But if the dependent variable $x_i$ here is not a price, then it is not so useful for DougBot.
+The price might however be sensitive to $x_i$, which would be useful to know.
+Also, we'd need $x_i$ itself to be a flow, not a stock.
+That is because a rate of change, $dx/dt$ is a velocity, not an acceleration.
+If $x_i$ were a stock then $f(t)$ would be a velocity (e.g., how fast cash is turning over).

+If we were to only look at velocities we would not have a causal model.
+To get cause, we need force.
+Forces are the drivers.
+Velocities are the effects of the drivers, and stocks are the lowest downstream effects (where things end up after a given time period).

+I need to write a caveat: all this is largely metaphorical.
+Outside Steve Keen's work, no one really understands the financial system in force-like terms, it is all "energy-like" --- in thermodynamic equilibrium --- if you wanted a physics analogy, which is all wrong-headed neoclassical thinking.

-The reason Steve Keen says his Minksy DynSys models "prove MMT" is because he says "MMT is just accounting."
+BTW: The reason Steve Keen says his Minksy DynSys models "prove MMT" is because he says "MMT is just accounting."
 (This is pretty awful of Steve, but he can be forgiven.)